Dissociative alternates have lives of their own.

 When psychotherapy is successful the alternates become more aware of each other and learn to collaborate.

-I have at least six alternates that use Second Life.
+I have at six alternates that use Second Life for recreation.

 They have no interest in the other members, in part because my alternates are not role plays in a computer game.

-Second Life is an extension of our inner world.
+Second Life became an extension of our inner world.

 Sara is the oldest alternate and is the protector.